Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/logging-overview.markdown

 com.gigaspaces.cluster.active_election.level = INFO
 ```

 When there are multiple instances (primary/backup(s)), an Active-Election process is used by the cluster members to determine which member acts as the primary instance.
-Additional information regarding the Active-Election process is available [here](./split-brain-and-primary-resolution.html).

 ### POJO